anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Motivation

-BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of new devices, so-called pledges.
+BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of new devices, which are given the name _pledges_.
 This includes the discovery of the registrar in the target domain, time synchronization, and the exchange of security information necessary to establish mutual trust between pledges and the target domain.

-A pledge gains trust in the target domain via the domain registrar as follows.
+A pledge gains trust in the target domain via the domain registrar as follows:
 It obtains security information about the domain, specifically a domain certificate to be trusted, by requesting a voucher object defined in {{RFC8366}}.